 Starbucks?
 A trip to grab a cup of joe can both treat AND cause headaches or migraines, so this is a personal preference.
 If you ingest a cup of coffee, drink water simultaneously since excessive caffeine causes dehydration, narrows blood vessels and boosts blood pressure.

 Train or skip my workout?
 If you’ve been drinking heavily, you could be dehydrated, you could be metabolically behind on your nutrition, and exercise is going to require hydration and nutrition.
 Exercise is always the right thing to do, but I don’t think the morning you wake up with a hangover, exercise is what you need.
 What you really need is rest.
 “Sweating out” the alcohol by training or heading to the sauna after partying can cause dangerous blood vessel and blood flow changes.
 One drink—a 12-ounce beer, 5 ounces of wine, or 1.5 ounces of hard liquor—is metabolized by your body in about an hour, so the whole “sweat it out” theory is myth.

 What DOES work?
 1. Limit your drinks to about one every hour.
 Your body metabolizes each beer (or wine or shot) in about 60 to 75 minutes.
 2. Take a multivitamin.
 3. Down 16-20 oz water before going to bed.
 And finally, order a glass of water with every beer and alternate between the two to replace lost fluids.

-Joanne Villaflor is the dietitian of the 75th Ranger Regiment.
-Here views expressed here are her own, and do not reflect an official endorsement from the Ranger Regiment, the US Army, or the Department of Defense.
+Joanne Villaflor was the dietitian of the 75th Ranger Regiment when this article was written.
+Her views expressed here are her own, and do not reflect an official endorsement from the Ranger Regiment, the US Army, or the Department of Defense.
 These are suggestions only and not to be construed as formal medical advice.

 This first appeared in The Havok Journal August 1, 2015.